howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

   - For the `users` field, the return type `[User!]!` means it returns a _list_ (which itself cannot be `null`) of `User` elements.
 The list can also not contain elements that are `null`.
 So, you're always guaranteed to either receive an empty list or a list that only contains non-null `User` objects.
   - For the `user(id: ID!)` field, the return type `User` means the returned value could be `null` _or_ a `User` object.
   - For the `createUser(name: String!)` field, the return type `User!` means this operation always returns a `User` object.

-// TODO (robin-macpherson): question #2 for Nikolas
-As you provide this information, the `Prisma` instance will get full access to your database service and can be used to resolve incoming request later on.

 Phew, enough theory 😠 Let's go and write some more code!